 Building on the core physical skills learned at the elementary level; students expand and enhance their abilities through instruction in games such as flag football, kickball, volleyball, and basketball.
 Students learn responsibility for safety and good sportsmanship in all sports and games in which they participate.
 The skills gained by students at this level build the foundation for their participation in organized sports and assist them in developing a lifelong desire for physical fitness in their daily lives.

-Eagle Singers (choir), private Suzuki strings, and piano lessons are available to all middle school students.
+Eagle Singers (choir), private Suzuki strings, middle school string ensemble, and piano lessons are available to all middle school students.
 Seventh and eighth-grade students may also try out for the annual middle school musical.
 Fifth graders also attend music class once weekly.

 Using a wide variety of creative dramatic exercises, select group and solo performance opportunities, periodic written class work, quizzes and projects, the students gain a strong overview of the core competencies necessary to produce theatrical works.

-Students are assigned to an advisor and attend weekly advisory meetings to discuss issues related to the life and experiences in middle school.
+Students are assigned to an advisor and participate in advisory meetings to discuss issues related to the life and experiences in middle school.

 Extra Curricular Activities

-In the middle school division, students have the opportunity to participate in a variety of activities such as MathCounts, fencing, robotics, yearbook staff, Student Council cheerleading, and organized sports.
+In the middle school division, students have the opportunity to participate in a variety of activities such as MathCounts, choir, fencing, yearbook staff, Student Council, annual musical, Advanced Art, cheerleading, and organized sports.